bserdar/oca-projection-prototype/readme.md

 https://github.com/bserdar/oca-spec/tree/projection/RFCs/004-bserdar-projection

 This is a prototype of the Projection overlay that shows it is possible to use it to generate a verifiable credential from a FHIR bundle.
-It uses the CDC vaccie reporting specification as the output.
-At this point this overlay does not generate all necessary fields, but it is possible to extend it to support full VC generation.
+It uses the CDC vaccine reporting specification as the output.
+At this point this overlay does not generate all necessary fields, but it is possible to extend it to support full output fields and VC generation.

+The point of the projection overlay is to provide a prescriptive mechanism for a governing entity to publish the schema for the required data format as well as projection overlays for different common data sources to minimize manual implementations.
+The workflow for generating VC using projection overlay would be something like the
+following:

+  * Retrieve data from the source (e.g. FHIR bundle containing immunization records)
+  * Validate using existing tools (FHIR validator)
+  * Process data using a projection overlay, and potentially with other overlays to populate all data fields
+  * Validate the resulting document
+  * Sign the document